 Chronic lung disease means that there is damage to the newborn’s lungs.
 The lungs trap air, collapse, fill with fluid or produce extra mucus, making it hard for the infant to breathe.

-Diaphragmatic hernia is an opening in the diaphragm.
+Pediatric congenital diaphragmatic hernia is an opening in the diaphragm.
 The diaphragm is the muscle that separates the chest and the abdomen.

 Hydrocephalus literally means “water on the brain.”
 In this case, though, the “water” is really a fluid that protects the brain.